keevitaja/linguist/README.md

 ## Configuration

-You can publish the `linguist.php` configuration fail where you can define which locales are enabled and the behaviour of the default locale.
+You can publish the `linguist.php` configuration file where you can define which locales are enabled and the behaviour of the default locale.

 ## Licence